The 5 Most Common Cryo Cure Mistakes (And How To Avoid Them)

 Drying and curing

 The way in which cannabis is dried and cured after harvest is critical not only to its quality but also to its shelf life.
-Drying and curing cannabis is intended to reduce moisture content to optimal levels to prevent contamination by mold and mildew, as well as improve smokability and preserve the maximum amount of cannabinoids and terpenes.
+Drying and curing cannabis is intended to reduce moisture content to optimal levels to prevent contamination by mold and mildew, as well as improving how it smokes and preserving the maximum amount of cannabinoids and terpenes.

 Traditionally, mature cannabis plants are chopped down and hung from a string or wire in a drying room.
 The conditions in the drying room are important; temperature should range from 60℉ to 70℉ and humidity should range from 45% to 55%.
 Ideally, the drying room should be kept dark as well, because light can cause cannabinoid and terpene degradation.
 Finally, airflow is needed to ensure the buds are evenly dried.
 Most cultivators will use cold air flowing from the ceiling to the floor.